lightspaceliam/unit-testing-strategies/dotnet-unit-testing/ReadMe.md

 Concrete unit tests.

+**BasePersonController.cs:**

+Convenience functionality written once and inherited by all PersonController endpoint test classes.

+**FindTests.cs:**

+Concrete unit tests.

 ## Conventions

+TODO: write this better...

-- It is optimal to write atomic unit tests.
-In the context of PersonDataService.Find({...}) testing single features such as:
+It is optimal to write atomic unit tests.
+In the context of:
+    - PersonDataService.Find({...}) testing single features such as:
         - What happens if the query returns empty results
         - What happens if the query returns results
         - Test different parameter combinations

 [Characteristics of a good unit test](https://learn.microsoft.com/en-us/dotnet/core/testing/unit-testing-best-practices#characteristics-of-a-good-unit-test)